webix-hub/gitbook-webix-jet/details/events.md

 ### Declaring and calling methods

 One more effective way of connecting views is methods.
-In one of the views we define a handler that will call some function and in another view we call this handler.
+In one of the views we define a handler that will call some function, and in another view we call this handler.

 Unlike events, methods both call actions in views and are able to return something useful.
 However, this option can only be used when we know that a view with the necessary method exists.
 It's better to use this variant with a parent and a child views.
 A method is declared in the child view and is called in the parent one.